-The Call for Abstracts, for the Learning at City Conference 2022 - Opportunities to transform the future of higher education - is now open.
+The Call for Abstracts for the Learning at City Conference 2023: Engaging students in collaboration and partnerships is now open.

-LEaD is pleased to open the call for Abstracts, for the 12th Learning at City Conference, which takes place on Wednesday 29th and Thursday 30th June 2022 at City, University of London.
-The conference will offer both in person and online participation.
+We are pleased to open the call for Abstracts, for the 13 Learning at City Conference, which takes place on Thursday 29 and Friday 30 June 2023 at City, University of London.
+The conference will take place in person.

 - Curriculum design and review